Shalex59/Predicting-Polymer-Chromatography-Conditions-with-Machine-Learning---Research-Blog/_posts/2026-06-20-breaking-down-the-six-factors.md

 Within the reverse-phase entries, there are 39 distinct named stationary phase products overall, the two most common being Nucleosil C18 (22 entries) and Novapak C18 (8 entries), both carbon-18-coated columns.
 For base material, silica dominates heavily across the dataset (111 of 129 entries total), with a small number of alternative materials making up the rest.

-That gives a clear enough picture of the data to move on to the actual experiment.
-On the 22nd, I'll set up and run the machine learning test described above, training a model on part of this reverse-phase data and seeing how well it functions.